Sproutly Plant Care Team

 Carnivorous plants break all conventional plant care rules.
 Everything you know about houseplants — forget it.
 These three rules are absolute and non-negotiable:

 - Distilled or rainwater ONLY.
 Tap water minerals accumulate in the soil and slowly poison the plant.
 Even "soft" tap water is unacceptable.
 No exceptions.
+Test your water with a TDS (total dissolved solids) meter — anything above 50 ppm is too high.

 Winter Dormancy